bryanwweber/orbital-mechanics-notes/the-n-body-problem/motion-of-the-barycenter.md

 \vector{R}_{\COG} = \frac{m_1 \vector{R}_1 + m_2 \vector{R}_2}{m_1 + m_2}
 :::

-By taking derivatives of {eq}`eq:barycenter-definition`, we can find the absolute velocity and acceleration of the barycenter:
+By taking derivatives of @eq:barycenter-definition, we can find the absolute velocity and acceleration of the barycenter:

 :::{math}
 :label: eq:barycenter-velocity-and-acceleration